 Toe warmers are a cheap and useful product that can keep your toes and feet warm for up to eight hours.
 A pack of two costs less than $2.

-After activating the toe warmers by shaking them, simply put the adhesive backing on top of or on the bottom of your socks, and then put your cycling shoes on.
+After activating the toe warmers by shaking them, put the adhesive backing on top of or on the bottom of your socks, and then put your cycling shoes on.

 The mixture of ingredients inside toe warmers reacts to the activation by producing heat.
 It’s a quick oxidation process, which means your toes should be warm in a few minutes after shaking them up.